Organization and Summary of Significant Accounting Policies (Policies)

-In the opinion of the Company’s management, the accompanying unaudited condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to present the financial position of the Company as of March 31, 2023 and the results of operations and cash flows for the periods presented.
-The results of operations for the three months ended March 31, 2023 is not necessarily indicative of the operating results for the full fiscal year or any future period.
-These unaudited condensed consolidated financial statements should be read in conjunction with the financial statements and related notes thereto for the year ended December 31, 2022 included in the Company’s Annual Report on Form 10-K filed with the SEC on March 30, 2023.
+In the opinion of the Company’s management, the accompanying unaudited condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to present the financial position of the Company as of March 31, 2022 and the results of operations and cash flows for the periods presented.
+The results of operations for the three months ended March 31, 2022 are not necessarily indicative of the operating results for the full fiscal year or any future period.
+These unaudited condensed consolidated financial statements should be read in conjunction with the financial statements and related notes thereto for the year ended December 31, 2021 included in the Company’s Annual Report on Form 10-K filed with the SEC on March 31, 2022.

-Payment received for the future sale of a boat to a customer is recognized as a customer deposit.
+Payment received for the future sale of a boat to a customer is recognized as a customer deposit, which is included in contract liabilities on the consolidated balance sheet.
 Customer deposits are recognized as revenue when control over promised goods is transferred to the customer.
-At March 31, 2023 and December 31, 2022, the Company had customer deposits of $5,800 and $5,300, respectively, which is recorded as contract liabilities on the consolidated balance sheets.
+At March 31, 2022 and December 31, 2021, the Company had customer deposits of $200 and $14,100, respectively, which is recorded as contract liabilities.
 These deposits are expected to be recognized as revenue within a one-year period.